QubesOS/qubes-doc/project-security/verifying-signatures.rst

 ====================

-The Qubes OS Project uses `digital signatures <https://en.wikipedia.org/wiki/Digital_signature>`__ to guarantee the authenticity and integrity of certain important assets.
+The Qubes OS Project uses :wikipedia:`digital signatures <Digital_signature>` to guarantee the authenticity and integrity of certain important assets.
 This page explains how to verify those signatures.
 It is extremely important for your security to understand and apply these practices.

 What digital signatures can and cannot prove
 --------------------------------------------